diefans/buvar/README.rst

        di.register(Foo.adapt)
        di.register(adapt)

+       yield task()

 a config source
 ---------------

 `buvar.config.ConfigSource` is just a `dict`, which merges arbitrary dicts into one.
-It serves a the single source of truth for application variability.
+It serves as the single source of truth for application variability.

 You can load a section of config values into your custom `attrs`_ class instance.
 ConfigSource will override values by environment variables if present.